Ciphernauts/Ellipsis/README.md

 A real-time safety compliance monitoring system designed to detect and address construction site hazards using computer vision developed by The Ciphernauts.
 The system features a website and mobile app, both equipped with dashboards, for real-time monitoring and reporting.

+### YOLOv11x Object Detection Classes By Phase:

+- **Phase 1 (PPE Detection)**: Person, Helmet, No Helmet, Vest, No Vest, Glove, No Glove, Shoe,No Shoe
+- **Phase 2 (Fall Protection Monitoring)**: Person, Harness, No Harness, Guardrail, Good Scaffolding, Damaged Scaffolding

-**Note**: This repository focuses exclusively on the website and mobile app components of the project.
+**Note**: This repository currently focuses exclusively on the website and mobile app components of the project.
+Computer vision/object detection is being run on Google Colab.

 ## Tech Stack